Homelessness in Florida: Cost of accountability and services

 In 2013, a Central Florida Commission on Homelessness study indicated that the region spends $31,000 a year per homeless person to cover "salaries of law-enforcement officers to arrest and transport homeless individuals — largely for nonviolent offenses such as trespassing, public intoxication or sleeping in parks — as well as the cost of jail stays, emergency-room visits and hospitalization for medical and psychiatric issues."
 This did not include "money spent by nonprofit agencies to feed, clothe and sometimes shelter these individuals".
 In contrast, the report estimated the cost of permanent supportive housing at "$10,051 per person per year" and concluded that "[h]ousing even half of the region's chronically homeless population would save taxpayers $149 million during the next decade — even allowing for 10 percent to end up back on the streets again."
 This particular study followed 107 long-term-homeless residents living in Orange, Osceola, and Seminole Counties.
 There are similar studies showing large financial savings in Charlotte and Southeastern Colorado from focusing on simply housing the homeless.

+Affordable housing

+In December of 2022, Senate President Kathleen Passidomo, R-Naples, endorsed legislation that would further allow the conversion of retail spaces such as shopping centers and empty office buildings into affordable housing for Florida Residents.
+The legislation endorsed by the Senate President Passidomo builds upon a law passed in 2020 that removes the requirement for locations approved for affordable housing construction be rezoned from commercial to residential.
+According to Realtor.com, in February 2022 Miami was the least affordable rental market.
+In April of 2023 Florida passed more legislation (SB 102) aimed at providing more Floridians with affordable housing through the use of "incentives, tax breaks, and $811,000,000 in funding".
+The law also cemented in place that it is no longer required for locations approved for affordable housing construction to be rezoned from commercial to residential.
+SB 102 dubbed the "Live Local Act" is the largest affordable housing act ever passed in the state of Florida and has put a stop to one of the ways local governments have been able to limit or deny affordable housing projects in the past.
+The bill is set to go into effect July 1st, 2023.